 Obtaining a transcript might sound like it’ll be an exercise in navigating academic bureaucracy, but in most cases it should be relatively simple.
 Start with a call to the registrar’s office of your prior school to learn more about their transcript request policies.
-If the school allows it, you may be able to have a third-party (like Rasmussen College) handle this request process for you.
+If the school allows it, you may be able to have a third-party (like Rasmussen University) handle this request process for you.

 As you’re working through the process of obtaining transcript documentation and submitting them for review, it’s important to remember that copies of transcripts or documents submitted during the initial admissions process are for estimation purposes only.
-Any transfer credit conditionally awarded in fulfillment of a prerequisite or co-requisite through the use of an unofficial transcript will be rescinded if an official transcript is not received by Rasmussen College at the time the required course is scheduled due to curriculum sequence.
+Any transfer credit conditionally awarded in fulfillment of a prerequisite or co-requisite through the use of an unofficial transcript will be rescinded if an official transcript is not received by Rasmussen University at the time the required course is scheduled due to curriculum sequence.
 All necessary credits will be required to be completed in order to graduate.

 In simple terms?
-If you submit an unofficial transcript document, it can be used for an estimation of transfer credits—but Rasmussen College will still need an official transcript to verify, otherwise you’ll need to complete these courses in order to progress in your program and graduate.
+If you submit an unofficial transcript document, it can be used for an estimation of transfer credits—but Rasmussen University will still need an official transcript to verify, otherwise you’ll need to complete these courses in order to progress in your program and graduate.

 When will I know if my credits will transfer?

-Once Rasmussen College has a valid copy of your transcripts, there will be a review process.
+Once Rasmussen University has a valid copy of your transcripts, there will be a review process.
 The good news is that this process isn’t typically drawn out—you should have a summary of what will transfer in a matter of days.
 While this is still unofficial and there may be additional conditions to be met, this should give you a good initial idea of where you’ll stand.

 Are there other ways to earn credit or make school more affordable?